josephmontes/VAA/README.md

 ### NOTES
 - I was expecting to see a power-skew to the batter's on this list and it does feel that way:
   - Mike Trout, Nathaniel Lowe, Austin Riley, Paul Goldschmidt, Pete Alonso, Joey Gallo, Miguel Sanó, Nelson Cruz, Ryan Mountcastle, Brandon Lowe, Bryce Harper, Willson Contreras, Rafael Devers, Randy Arozarena, Brandon Belt, Ryan McMahon, Gary Sanchez
-- I found that this entire list of batters has an average higher HR rate (3.8%) than the batters on the first list (3.3%)
+- I found that this entire list of batters has an average HR rate (3.8%) higher than the batters on the first list (3.3%)
-- I also found that the overall wOBA (not just on 4-Seam Fastballs) for this group of hitters is higher (0.347) than the first group of hitters (0.344), supporting the notion that these hitters may have more power-type of bats and the other list more contact-type
+- I also found that the overall wOBA (not just on 4-Seam Fastballs) for this list of hitters is higher (0.347) than the first list of hitters (0.344), supporting the notion that these hitters may have more power-type of bats and the other list more contact-type
-    - Another interesting note: the next year overall wOBA (not just on 4-Seam Fastballs) for these groups of hitters: group 1: .338 vs. group 2:.329!
+    - Another interesting note: the next year overall wOBA (not just on 4-Seam Fastballs) for these lists of hitters: list 1: .338 vs. list 2:.329!
-      - So the next season the 'contact' group of hitters actually collectively had a higher wOBA than this power skewed list
+      - So in the next season, the 'contact' list of hitters actually collectively had a higher wOBA than this power skewed list
+      - Could this switch be guided by their ability to counter this more effective 4-Seam Fastbsll?
   - I wish that I had access to attack angle and hand position numbers because I would bet that this second list of hitters has a steeper attack angle and lower hand positioning in their set-up
     - However, I did find a hint that attack angle could be a factor
       - I found that the Flyball% for this 2nd list is 28.3% and the first list is 25.6%!